wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 5. **Customize Client records** - Customize your client records, and Add unlimited number of custom fields on every client record on your CRM.

 == Changelog ==
+ = vCita CRM & Leads Version 2.0.0 =
+ * Manage all leads and contacts right on your WordPress admin.
+ * More customization for email templates
+ * New integration with Stripe payment gateway

  = vCita CRM & Leads Version 1.4.0 =
  * New design for email notifications sent from vCita to you & your clients